 How AES encryption works is that it uses different digital keys to rearrange the code that was developed to protect your content.
 The code cannot be deciphered without being reinstated with the proper credentials.

 It helps ensure that a hacker can’t intercept the data as it is being transferred, which is particularly important for live streaming.

 How domain restrictions work is that they only allow video players to play if they are embedded on the page of a site with an authorized domain.

 For example, if you only want your videos to play on pages from “yoursite.com,” you can indicate that in the security preferences.
 If a pirate tries to embed the player on a page with any other domain, the video player will not work.

-Domain restrictions aren’t designed to restrict access to your content, but rather, they are designed to minimize revenue lost from piracy.
+Domain restrictions aren’t designed to restrict access to your content, but rather, they are designed to minimize revenue lost from cyber-attacks and piracy.